 #5.
 Promote policies and initiatives

 Don’t let your D&I strategy become a pile of dusty folders stashed in the filing room that no-one knows about.
-Open conversations can only take place when everyone is aware of the company position, the expectations placed upon them, and the vision they are working towards.
+Open conversations can only take place when everyone is aware of the company position, the expectations placed upon them, and how to set a company vision and then achieve it.

 Create a dedicated area for diversity and inclusion in the workplace, with all policies easy to find.
 When you run initiatives, awareness days, training or events, ensure they’re widely promoted and accessible to all: especially those away from your corporate headquarters, such as front-line workers.

 Where possible, make it a two-way conversation, rather than a top-down mandate.
 When staff are given the opportunity to engage, respond and contribute, it embeds the message, makes it more relatable, and will affect positive change.

 #6.
 Ensure diversity and inclusion are embedded in recruitment and onboarding communications

 The recruitment process is one of the hottest areas for D&I strategy; standards, best practice, training, and accountability are typically focused on this stage of the employee lifecycle.

 However, this focus has traditionally been on the individuals involved; seeking to address unconscious bias in hiring, for example, or language used by middle managers in interview.

 In today’s digital workplaces, there is a significant amount of non-verbal content and communication that occurs when we hire and onboard new members of staff: ranging from the ‘work for us!’ section of your website and job descriptions or adverts, through to acceptance and welcome letters, contracts, training materials, onboarding intranet information, and more.